MedAzizTousli/OpenClassrooms-Programming-Languages-Courses/C Programming Language/Mini Project/README.md

-# C Mini Project - Creation of a mini MP3 player
+# C Mini Project - Creation of a mini music player
-<p> In order to practice what I have learned in C programming language, I worked on this mini MP3 player program using SDL GUI library and FMOD sound library. </p>
+<p> In order to practice what I have learned in C programming language, I worked on this mini music player program using SDL GUI library and FMOD sound library. </p>
 <h2> About </h2>
 <h4> Work done by: </h4>
 <ul>